spacetelescope/crds/documentation/crds_users_guide/source/overview.rst

 	a selection of CRDS contexts,  e.g. all contexts,  the last 5 contexts, etc. The complete caches consume terabytes of space.

-	2. The crds bestrefs tool and/or JWST CAL code direct integration can dynamically download references applicable to a group of particular datasets.
+	2. The crds bestrefs tool and/or JWST and Roman CAL code direct integration can dynamically download references applicable to a group of particular datasets.
 Dynamic downloads and private caches can improve upon VPN for remote users since cached CRDS references are only downloaded once.

-In both cases the quanity of files downloaded has no arbitrary bound, if files are listed in the CRDS rules or assigned by the bestrefs program or JWST CAL code CRDS can download all of them.
+In both cases the quanity of files downloaded has no arbitrary bound;
+if files are listed in the CRDS rules or assigned by the bestrefs program or JWST/Roman CAL code, CRDS can download all of them.

 Reprocessing Support
 ++++++++++++++++++++